oshchyp/test-interview/README.md

 # Install

-We have already prepare docker environment with nginx, php 7.4 and mysql database.
+We have already prepared docker environment with nginx, php 7.4 and mysql database.
 To run this project you only need to run command below.
 ```bash
 make install